x .a .a .a .a

 Explanation

-Glassy gypsum contains crystal water.
-During heating this is split off, a new substance white gypsum is formed:
+Glassy gypsum also contains crystal water.
+During heating crystal water is split off, the new substances

 glassy calcium sulfate with crystal water white calcium sulfate without crystal water water